 Group

-To allow non-root users to manage Docker, register users who want to use Docker to the Docker
+To allow non-root users to manage Docker, add the user who wants to use Docker to the Docker

-group is automatically created during the previous package installation process, so you only need to proceed with user registration.
+group is automatically created during package installation, so you only need to add the user:

 1